go-flutter-desktop/vscode-hover/README.md

 # VS Code Extension for Hover

-Proof-of-concept VSCode Extension for Hover.
+Experimental VSCode Extension for Hover.

+After installing this extension from the marketplace you can `Hover: Run` from the command palette.
+The extension will execute `hover run` and attaches the Flutter Debugger.

+Please file issues or requests at the [go-flutter issue tracker](https://github.com/go-flutter-desktop/go-flutter/issues).

 ## Running the Extension